MihkelJ/smart-beer-tap-system/README.md

 **New to the project?
 Start here:**

 1. **📖 [Read the Setup Guide](SETUP.md)** - Complete step-by-step instructions
-2. **⚙️ Configure your credentials** - Copy and edit `examples/config_template.h`
+2. **⚙️ Configure your credentials—**Copy and edit `examples/config_template.h`
-3. **📱 Create Blynk app** - Follow the guide for easy setup
+3. **📱 Create ThingsBoard device—**Follow the guide for easy setup
-4. **🔧 Upload code** - The system will validate your config automatically
+4. **🔧 Upload code—**The system will validate your config automatically

-**Setup validation built-in!** The system checks your configuration and provides clear error messages with LED feedback.
+**Setup validation built-in!** The system checks your configuration and provides clear error messages through serial output.

 ---